 Title IX applies to all people in the University community.
-Sexual Misconduct can occur between all groups: student and student, faculty member and student, or staff member and staff member.
+Sexual Misconduct can occur between all groups: student and student, faculty member and student, faculty member and faculty member, or staff member and staff member.
 This policy applies to all members of the University community alike.